Gauntlet: Seven Sorrows

 Gauntlet: Seven Sorrows is the follow-up to Gauntlet Legends and Gauntlet Dark Legacy.
 It uses fantasy fighting action with the strategic role-playing collecting and customization elements for solo play, co-op and an online community.
+Multiplayer on Xbox Live was available to players until April 15, 2010.
+Gauntlet Seven Sorrows is now playable online again on the replacement Xbox Live servers called Insignia.

 Gameplay

 The game features the four original heroes: the wizard, the elf, the warrior, and the valkyrie, each wielding many combos and special attacks that can be purchased at the end of each world removing the dull look of a single attack and adding a nice level of detail.
 Unlike the previous Gauntlet game, Gauntlet Dark Legacy, there are only four characters, with no unlockable hidden characters and no character appearance customization available.
 There is also no longer a central hub world where players can upgrade their characters and choose which world to enter next.
 Upgrading is instead done at the end of each world, and cannot be accessed from the menu, nor is there a shop where items can be purchased.